Apodini/ApodiniIoTDeploymentProvider/README.md

  - You need to have at least the Swift 5.5/ Swift 5.6 toolchain or docker installed on your raspberry pi.

 ## Setting up the provider
 To allow the setup for custom user-defined actions and IoT devices, the IoT DP is a developed as a shared library that offers the `IoTDeploymentProvider`.
-This repository contains the `IoTDeploymentProvider` and `LifxIoTDeploymentTarget` that implements the provider with the support for [LIFX](https://www.lifx.com) lamps.
+This repository contains the `IoTDeploymentProvider`.

 Let's look at the following example to describe how the provider works and how one can set it up: Assume we have some LIFX smart lamps that are connected to our raspberry pi.
 We wrote a cool web service using [Apodini](https://github.com/Apodini/Apodini) that exposes among other, the functionality of the lights (e.g. on/off, control the brightness, etc.) via some endpoints.
 Now we want to deploy the web service to our raspberry pi using the IoT deployment provider.